ggwozdz2/JNP2-eCommerce-project/README.md

 # jnp2-amazing
-Project for JNP2 classes (Languages and programming tools 2), which was about writing microservices apps.
+Project for JNP2 classes (Languages and programming tools 2) at the academic year 2022/23, which was about writing microservices apps.

 Note: this is still an early version of the project, which is only for education purposes.